Loading...

 • A fatal error may crash the application.

-Here is an example related to website files in the error logs, located in PHP error logs providing great information informing it cannot locate the specific file/folder/directory, including the exact file, folder/directory, and specific line number on the database to review.
+Here is an example related to website files in the error logs, located in the PHP error logs, providing great information informing that it cannot locate the specific file/folder/directory, including the exact file, folder/directory, and specific line number in the database to review.

-Here is an example related to a cPanel error log informing there is an issue (typo, incorrect name, or special character used) causing an issue when someone tries to access an invalid URL.
-Check the file name is correct, and it is also recommended to review cPanel/logs/access_log to view who is attempting to access the URL and if you should block their IP or update the accessing the URL.
+Here is an example related to a cPanel error log informing that there is an issue (typo, incorrect name, or special character used) causing an issue when someone tries to access an invalid URL.
+Check that the file name is correct, and it is also recommended to review cPanel/logs/access_log to view who is attempting to access the URL and if you should block their IP or update access to the URL.

 [2024-01-31 00:42:24 -0700] warn [whostmgrd] (XID 000000) Documents are not permitted to contain null characters, or new lines. at filename.extension line 3292, <EXPLE> line 2.